logicalclocks/logicalclocks.github.io/docs/user_guides/mlops/registry/model_evaluation_images.md

 ## Introduction

 In this guide, you will learn how to attach ==model evaluation images== to a model.
-Model evaluation images contain **confusion matrices**, **ROC curves** or other graphs that help visualizing model evaluation metrics.
-By attaching model evaluation images to your model version, other users can better understand the experiment results obtained during model training.
+Model evaluation images are images that visually describe model performance metrics.
+For example, **confusion matrices**, **ROC curves**, **model bias tests**, and **training loss curves** are examples of common model evaluation images.
+By attaching model evaluation images to your versioned model, other users can better understand the model performance and evaluation metrics.

 ## Code